Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 1. [Validate](#program-validation) `Program` with the given `Arguments`.
 2. [Validate TimeRange entry](#time-range-validation).
 3. Verify that both mintime and maxtime in the `TimeRange` are not zero.
-4. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.
+4. If the transaction version is known: verify that the `ExtHash` is the all-zero hash.

 ### Time Range